 Student Technology Fee

-During the fall semester of the same year, proposals that are approved are then sent to CUNY, where the actual funds become availableˇXin part or whole.
-At this point, technology fee purchase requisitions are created and processed as funding becomes available.
+During the next fall semester, following CUNY Central approval, actual funds become available.
+Then IT creates and processes purchase requisitions.
 Each purchase requisition requires three subsequent levels of approval before it is forwarded to the Purchasing Department.
-The Purchasing Department in turn assigns a purchasing agent who creates the Purchase Order.
-A Purchasing Order is then submitted to the vendor and a Receiving Report is created in the e-procurement system.
-As items are received from Technology Fee Purchases, end users confirm their receipt and Receiving Reports are completed.
-Subsequent to the completion of a Receiving Report, the department of Accounts Payable makes payment to the vendor.
+The Purchasing Department in turn assigns a purchasing agent who creates the Purchase Orders, which are then submitted to the vendors, and in the e-procurement system, a Receiving Report is created.
+As Technology Fee Fund purchased items are received, end users confirm their receipt, which completes the Receiving Reports.
+Subsequently, the Accounts Payable Department pays the vendors, and the Technology Fee Funding cycle is now complete.

-The technology fee cycle is now complete from conception to delivery of materials.
-The goal of the School of Arts and Humanities is to foster transparency of student technology fee funded projects.
-This commitment is further reinforced by the mission statement on our Lehman College ITR home page, which states "We deliver by being accountable…for the transparent management of computing, data …” Through reconciliation reports, we are able to track/trace technology fee items from proposal, approval, purchasing, and implementation.
+A main goal of the School of Arts and Humanities is to foster transparency of student technology fee funded projects.
+This commitment is reinforced in the Lehman College ITR mission statement that states "We deliver by being accountable…for the transparent management of computing, data …” Through reconciliation reports, we are able to track technology fee items from proposal, approval, purchasing, and implementation.
 This procedure ultimately ensures our student-generated financial resources are indeed fully benefiting our students.